 About this event

-Panelists will discuss concrete strategies for channeling real estate value into recurring support for parks—and the steps policymakers will need to take to turn these ideas into reality.
-The conversation will explore several promising approaches, including density bonuses tied to investment in parks, value capture linked to the Interborough Express, targeted property-related surcharges, and new parks improvement districts.
-Panelists will also examine models from New York and other cities that have used similar tools to sustain parks and other essential public infrastructure—and discuss how to ensure new revenues are invested equitably across the five boroughs.
-The forum builds on a series of reports by CUF, supported by the NYC Green Fund, outlining opportunities to develop new recurring revenue streams for New York City’s parks.
+Panelists discussed concrete strategies for channeling real estate value into recurring support for parks—and the steps policymakers will need to take to turn these ideas into reality.
+The conversation explored several promising approaches, including density bonuses tied to investment in parks, value capture linked to the Interborough Express, targeted property-related surcharges, and new parks improvement districts.
+Panelists also examined models from New York and other cities that have used similar tools to sustain parks and other essential public infrastructure—and discussed how to ensure new revenues are invested equitably across the five boroughs.
+The forum built on a series of reports by CUF, supported by the NYC Green Fund, outlining opportunities to develop new recurring revenue streams for New York City’s parks.

 This event was made possible thanks to generous support from the NYC Green Fund.
 We are also grateful for general support from The Clark Foundation and the Altman Foundation, support from Fisher Brothers Foundation for CUF's Middle Class Jobs Project, and ongoing support from a number of other philanthropic funders.